MicrosoftLearning/dp-420-cosmos-db-dev/instructions/09-secure-account-cs.md

 Change only public-network access.
 Keep the role, principal, container, cache, and item address unchanged.
 This change tests a public-network restriction, not an IP allowlist or private endpoint deployment.

-> [!WARNING]
-> This isolated account has no private endpoint.
+> &#9888; This isolated account has no private endpoint.
 Disabling public access creates a complete data-access outage for this exercise, not proof of working private connectivity.
 Restore the public baseline only on this disposable account.

 ### Verify the blocked read